hgky95/milestone-maker/README.md

 - The NEXT_PUBLIC_CONTRACT_ADDRESS is the contract address from step #6 of deploy smart contract section
 ```
 NEXT_PUBLIC_CONTRACT_ADDRESS=
+// please use your specific gateway from Pinata for faster response
 NEXT_PUBLIC_IPFS_GATEWAY=https://gateway.pinata.cloud/ipfs/
 ```
 4. Open a terminal at the root (milestone-maker) then run: